abdulnizam/readme/Javascript/README.md

- FAIL  redux/feature/generatedContent/generatedContent.test.ts
 generatedContentSlice Reducers
     ✓ should return the initial state (2 ms)
-    ✓ should handle setList (1 ms)
+    ✓ should handle setList
-    ✓ should handle setCitations
+    ✓ should handle setCitations (1 ms)
     ✓ should handle addVersionToList
     ✕ should handle addContentToMultiItemList (2 ms)
-    ✕ should handle removeContentFromMultiItemList (1 ms)
+    ✓ should handle removeContentFromMultiItemList (1 ms)
-    ✓ should handle addRestyleToList (1 ms)
+    ✓ should handle addRestyleToList
-    ✓ should handle removeRestyleFromList
+    ✓ should handle removeRestyleFromList (1 ms)
-    ✓ should handle setEditedContent (1 ms)
+    ✓ should handle setEditedContent
-    ✓ should handle setEditContextListSelectedVersion
+    ✓ should handle setEditContextListSelectedVersion (1 ms)
     ✓ should handle addNewListItem
     ✓ should handle setReviewIndex
-    ✓ should handle resetReviewIndex
+    ✓ should handle resetReviewIndex (1 ms)
     ✓ should handle resetAllGeneratedContent
     ✓ should handle setReviewHeader (1 ms)